-The state university is in a very flour-ishing condition.
-The excellent work in the educational field occupied by this in-stitution under the direction and efficient management of the chancellor, is very gratifying to all citizens of the state.
-The high rank which it occupies among similar institutions of the land testifies to the excellent work which has been performed The university educational work has been extended so as to provide a practical training for a short period of time in the varied branches of agriculture for those who are unable to avail themselves of the opportunity offered to take the prescribed course in the college of agriculture and yet wish to prepare themselves for active and intelligent work in agricultural pursuits.
-In a state such as ours, where the agricul-tural interests are paramount to all others it seems to me that an effort to promote this feature of university education must find much cordial support by the people generally.
+The state university is in a very flourishing condition.
+The excellent work in the educational field occupied by this institution under the direction and efficient management of the chancellor, is very gratifying to all citizens of the state.
+The high rank which it occupies among similar institutions of the kind testifies to the excellent work which has been performed.
+The university educational work has been extended so as to provide a practical training for a short period of time in the varied branches of agriculture for those who are unable to avail themselves of the opportunity offered to take the prescribed course in the college of agriculture and yet wish to prepare themselves for active and intelligent work in agricultural pursuits.
+In a state such as ours, where the agricultural interests are paramount to all others it seems to me that an effort to promote this feature of university education must find much cordial support by the people generally.
 In considering the needs of the institution especial attention is requested to this branch of the work which is now in process of development.

-The law provides for two funds to be used in support of this institution, first, the endowment fund, to be invested and the interest of which only can be in its support; and, second, the regent's fund, which shall consist of the proceeds of the investment of the endowment fund, the annual rental of the university and agricultural college lands, the matriculation and other tees paid by students and a tax of three-eighths of one mill on the dollar valuation on all taxable property.
-From this it would appear that it was the intention to have the university sup-ported from these funds rather than from an appropriation from the general fund unless for repairs and permanent improve-ments.
-The condition of the state's finan-ces would seem to emphasize the necessity for adherence to this method of deriving revenues for the current expenditures of the institution as nearly as possible, with-out injuring its usefulness.
-The estimate of expenditures calls for an appropriation from the general fund of \$24,500, and, also,

-\$50,000 for permanent improvements.
+The law provides for two funds to be used in support of this institution, first. the endowment fund, to be invested and the interest of which only can be used in its support; and, second, the regent's fund, which shall consist of the proceeds of the investment of the endowment fund. the annual rental of the university and agricultural college lands, the matriculation and other fees paid by students and tax of three-eighths of one mill on the dollar valuation on all taxable property.
+From this it would appear that it was the intention to have the university supported from these funds rather than from an appropriation from the general fund, unless for repairs and permanent improvements.
+The condition of the state's finances would seem to emphasize the necessity for adherence to this method of deriving revenues for the current expenditures of the institution as nearly as possible, without injuring its usefulness.
+The estimate of expenditures calls for an appropriation from the gene | fun | of \$24,500, and, also, \$50,000 for permanent improvements.

-While I am strongly impressed with the necessity of economizing wherever possible in making appropriations for the expenses of state government.
-I bespeak for this highly useful institution a liberal support sufficient to maintain its various departments unimpaired.
+While I am strongly impressed with the necessity of economizing wherever possible in making appropriations for the expenses of state government, I bespeak for this highly useful institution a liberal support sufficient to maintain its various depart-ments unimpaired.
 The report of the regents for the biennial period just closed will be submitted to you and is worthy of your careful consideration.
-It is an im-provement on all past reports in its thoroughness and the attention given to details respecting the past management and the future requirements of our university, and so take: two or three doses at once.
-Women Beating Trains.
+It is an improvement on all past reports in its thoroughness and the attention given to details respecting the past management and the future requirements of our university.